-Iranian Evolutionary Educational Psychology Journal is a peer-reviewed open access journal, publishes the full text of original scientific researches, reviews, case reports and short communications, quarterly.
+Iranian Evolutionary Educational Psychology Journal (online ISSN: 2588-4395) is a peer-reviewed open access journal, publishes the full text of original scientific researches, reviews, case reports and short communications, quarterly.
 IEEPJ publishes papers of high quality in any area of Evolutionary Educational Studies and related goals.
 Submission to the Journal is on the understanding that the article has not been previously published in any other form and is not under consideration for publication elsewhere.
 IEEPJ published by Counseling and Psychology Department of University of Hormozgan, Bandar Abbas, Iran.

 Aims and Scope